filipemarruda/filipemarruda/README.md

   <a href="https://wakatime.com/@9c824246-473b-4a43-910b-9f25f2afe8a2"><img src="https://wakatime.com/badge/user/9c824246-473b-4a43-910b-9f25f2afe8a2.svg" alt="wakatime"></a></p>

 <p align="center">
-  <h3 id="-founder-and-cto-at-educarebox-https-www-agendadigitaleducarebox-com-">🐍 Founder and CTO at <a href="https://www.agendadigitaleducarebox.com/">EducareBox</a></h3>
+  🐍 Founder and CTO at <a href="https://www.agendadigitaleducarebox.com/">EducareBox</a>
 </p>